HackerDeDoDah/CodeLy/README.md

-This is a trial of a code editor based on codepen.
+This is a simple html and css code editor for anyone learning web developement.

 Use it as much as you want, let me know if there is anything you want added.